KaePistachio/KaePistachio/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JS, React, Redux & PHP
 - 💞️ I’m looking to collaborate on anything web dev related which I can use for learning.
-- 📫 Reach me at nick@beef-stock.com
+- 📫 Reach me at nick.w@live.co.uk

 <!---
 KaePistachio/KaePistachio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.